Private Banking in the Digital Age

 Digital is customer-facing.
 At OpenWT, we have integrated this fact by basing our methodology on the value chain to guide our Clients’ digitalization journey.
 The starting point is to answer the following question: “Which part of the value chain can I deliver to my customers online?”.
 To do so, we followed a 4-step approach:

 - Strategy definition: We designed the value chain and identified customer pain-points, improvement idea, and current digital initiatives within the private bank.
 We assessed potential projects and placed them in an actionable 3-year roadmap.
 Our recommendation was to start with a mobile banking application to address the most pressing customers’ needs;

 - Blueprint: In this phase, we defined the mobile banking application’s features and customer experience, following user-centric design principles;

-- Implementation: Not only did we developed the application using agile methodologies and state-of-the-art technologies, but we also set-up an organization centralizing digital expertise.
-We followed 3-month development cycle to shorten lead time and continuously improve the application’s functionalities;
+- Implementation: Not only did we develop the application using agile methodologies and state-of-the-art technologies, but we also set-up an organization centralizing digital expertise.
+We followed a 3-month development cycle to shorten lead time and continuously improve the application’s functionalities;

 - Roll-out & support: Digitalization is often unsettling, especially for employees whose role is transformed.
 In this phase, we helped relationship managers adopt the solution to better interact with their customers.
 Continuous monitoring of the application usage with analytics provided useful insights to adapt our support and define functionalities of upcoming versions.